Wallisdown Road West Improvement Scheme

-Initial preparatory works will take place in October.
-Works will then begin in November on a section of the Wallisdown Road, from Mountbatten Arms to the western end of Benbow Crescent.
+Initial preparatory works took place in October 2020.
+Works started in November 2020 on a section of the Wallisdown Road, from Mountbatten Arms to the western end of Benbow Crescent.
 This phase will last for approximately 6 months.
 At times this will require night working and road closures.

 The Wallisdown West improvements support BCP Council’s priorities for a greener and more sustainable environment.
 The improvements will encourage more people to choose healthier and more environmentally friendly travel options, by improving accessibility and safety.

 You can see representations of the planned improvements in our visual exhibition.

 Latest updates and information